ksharlandjiev/appflow-cdc-test/README.md

    ![alt text](Architecture.jpg)

   This template will create a set of resources:

     * Amazon AppFlow batch flow to fetch data from Salesfroce to S3.

     * Amazon AppFlow event flow to listen for CDC changes and propagate this to EventBridge.

-  **IMPORTANT!!!**
-    * Because of lack of time, I haven't figured how to construct the Athena Query dynamically.
-Getting the Glue database is easy, but the name of the table is a construction of the stack name, flow name and it's all lowercased and - is replaced with _.
-      For the time being, please scroll down or search for "Athena StartQueryExecution" and modify the query once you know the database and table name.
-      Feel free to modify the entire query if you like!

-    * If the Partner EventBridge Rule doesn't work and does not propagate events, please recreate manually.
-There maybe an error in the CFN template - I have to fix.

-    * If the Athena query doesn't work, please edit the Amazon AppFlow - and make sure the ID field is mapped.

   **Installation Guide:**